Oldsmar, Florida: History

 In 1919, the city's first library was started by the Woman's Club.
 It was donated to the city in 1977.

 Original city plans included a golf course and a luxury hotel on the bay, but neither were ever built.
 A sawmill and foundry were established that made cast-iron engines for tractors and grove heaters.
 The mill also produced the Olds Chair (also called the Oldsmar Chair).
 The chair was similar to the popular Adirondack chair and was made out of either yellow pine or cypress.

 Olds provided financial backing for the Kardell Tractor and Truck Company to move into town.
 Renamed Oldsmar Tractor Company, Olds had hoped it would devise a machine to clear out palmetto roots, pine stumps, and other scrub, which all had to be removed by hand otherwise.
 Eventually, Oldsmar had dairy and agricultural farms and, in the early days, it was a common sight to see cattle and hogs running loose through the town.
 Aside from peppers, tomatoes, corn, gladiolus, and grapes, a banana plantation was established but the winters proved too harsh and the crops failed.

 In 1921, a hurricane hit Tampa Bay.
 Because Oldsmar sits on a plateau with an elevation never rising over 20 ft above sea level, it was devastated by the storm.
 Large trees were uprooted and floodwater reached levels 14 ft above normal.
 Some of the homes that survived the storm were moved, by barge, to St. Petersburg in the following two decades.

 Olds spent a reported $100,000 drilling an oil well that never yielded.
 The well is now capped and sits on the grounds of the Tampa Bay Downs Racetrack.
 Other such wells were dug in Florida; two in the Panhandle and one in Sarasota, but none of them possessed the technology to drill through the Florida aquifer.

-By 1923, Olds had over $4.5 million invested in the community and there was only a population of around 200 inhabitants.
+By 1923, Olds had over $4.5 million invested ($89.5 million in 2026 dollars) in the community and there was only a population of around 200 inhabitants.
 When he realized Oldsmar was not growing as anticipated, he began liquidating his assets by first selling unplatted parcels of land.
 The racetrack was nearly completed when he traded it for the Fort Harrison Hotel in Clearwater.
 The rest of the land was traded for the Belerive Hotel in Kansas.
 By the time Olds left town, he had suffered a loss of nearly $3 million.
 While Olds envisioned a city of 100,000, the population was around 200 when he left.

-Harry A. Prettyman, a St. Louis promoter, and his associates continued to sell lots in town following Olds's departure.
+Harry Elias Prettyman, Sr. (1889-1947), a St. Louis promoter, and his associates continued to sell lots in town following Olds's departure.
 Prettyman staged promotional gimmicks like Gold Rushes where pieces of gold were buried on a vacant lot and everyone got to dig for it.
 In 1927 Prettyman was caught selling underwater lots.
 To avoid scandal, the town of Oldsmar was renamed Tampa Shores.
 It wasn't until 1935 that the last of the property owned by Olds was finally sold.